Jack Suwinski Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Jack Suwinski, who went 0-for-1 with an RBI last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.
+The Pittsburgh Pirates and Jack Suwinski, who went 1-for-4 with a home run and two RBI last time in action, take on Jose Urquidy and the Houston Astros at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-1 with an RBI) against the White Sox.
+In his most recent game, he notched a home run while going 1-for-4 against the Astros.

 Jack Suwinski Game Info & Props vs. the Astros